volzhs/unity-ads/README.md

 --------------------------
 *iOS:*

-- Fixed a bug that crashed Unity Ads when user attempted to close the Unity Ads windoe immediately after starting video playback (Thank you First Touch Games for reporting this issue!).
+- Fixed a bug that crashed Unity Ads when user attempted to close the Unity Ads window immediately after starting video playback (Thank you First Touch Games for reporting this issue!).

 *Android:*